i11g/Advanced-Programming/README.md

 - Creating a class hierarchy and inheritance
 - Understanding the object-oriented programming paradigm.
 ## Technologies Used
-- C#, NUnit and .Net
+- C#, NUnit and .Net Framework

 ## Acknowledgements